Veselincho/dechica.com/README.md

 Visit the live site here: [https://dechicacom.vercel.app/](https://dechicacom.vercel.app/)

-Hover over the menu items to hear the nostalgic sounds — it’s like a little trip back in time! 😄
+Hover over the menu items to hear the voices — it’s like a little trip back in time! 😄

 ---